kaycaimx/PetDiary/README.md

 ![android-date](./PetDiaryApp/assets/screenshots/android-date.png)
 ![android-invallid-alert](./PetDiaryApp/assets/screenshots/android-invalid-date.png)

 Once a pet is added, users will be navigated to ProfileScreen where they can see a summary of their pets' profile.
-By pressing the add button below, users can start add logs for their pets.
+By pressing the add button below, users can start adding logs for their pets.

 ![profile](./PetDiaryApp/assets/screenshots/profile.png)